Broadcom Proposes to Buy Qualcomm for $105 Billion -- 3rd Update

 Continue Reading Below

+A combination with Qualcomm would create a behemoth whose chips manage communications among consumer devices and appliances, phone service providers, and data centers that are becoming the workhorses in artificial intelligence.

-The Qualcomm deal is far from certain, however.
-Qualcomm, which said it would consider the proposal, is expected ultimately to rebuff it on the grounds that the price isn't high enough, especially given the significant risk that regulators would block it, according to some analysts.
+The deal is far from certain.
+San Diego-based Qualcomm, which said it would consider the proposal, is expected ultimately to rebuff it on the grounds that the price isn't high enough, especially given the significant risk that regulators would block it, according to some analysts.
 Under typical circumstances, unfriendly bids like this are difficult to pull off; given the sheer size and complexity of Qualcomm, this one could be especially challenging, analysts said Monday.

-The cash-and-stock deal carries a value of roughly $105 billion, according to Broadcom, not including about $25 billion of net debt at Qualcomm.
+Broadcom's preference is to strike a friendly deal, but if it fails to do so, it would consider nominating Qualcomm directors who may be more amenable to a transaction, a person familiar with the matter said.
+The nomination deadline is Dec.
+8 and the annual meeting at which the director vote would take place is likely be around March.

 Continue Reading Below